The Love — And Strategy — Behind Couple Style

 But Luo says that her shifts in style have little to do with Smith.
 Instead, she says, her fashion evolution comes from growing closer to herself.
 “Fashion starts with how attractive you want to make yourself through the male gaze,” she says, describing her former mindset.
 “But I think a big part of that is shedding that and being able to dress through how you actually want to build yourself, rather than how you want others to perceive [you].”

-Forbes-Bell says that the way people dress to fit a collective — in this case a couple — has a direct impact on their self image.
+Forbes-Bell says that the way people dress to fit a collective — in this case, a couple — has a direct impact on their self-image.
 “When you are in a couple, it’s something that you can’t avoid because, as social creatures, we want to establish that bond,” she says.

 Vizueta-Hoskins agrees.
 She says the transition, just like her whirlwind romance, happened quickly.
 Over time, the two started wearing similar color palettes and would unconsciously dress themselves in different iterations of the same outfit.
 A few years ago, when the two attended ComplexCon in tan-colored outfits, Vizueta-Hoskins says people would not stop saying they were “#CoupleGoals.”
 In the Instagram age, this could mean not only intimate synchronization, but digital success.